Space policy of the United States: Eisenhower administration

 In December 1953, the US Air Force had pulled together all its various satellite efforts into a single program known as Weapon Systems-117L (WS-117L).
-In October 1956, the Lockheed Aircraft Corp. got the first WS-117L production contract, but a diplomatic problem associated with aerial surveillance worried President Dwight Eisenhower, who held back the spy satellite program.
+In October 1956, the Lockheed Aircraft Corp. got the first WS-117L production contract, but a diplomatic problem associated with aerial surveillance worried President Dwight D. Eisenhower, who held back the spy satellite program.

 Eisenhower was skeptical about human spaceflight, but sought to advance the commercial and military applications of satellite technology.
 Before the Soviet Union's launch of Sputnik 1 in 1957, he had authorized Project Vanguard, a scientific satellite program associated with the International Geophysical Year.
 As a supporter of small government, he sought to avoid a space race that would require an expensive bureaucracy to conduct, and was surprised by, and sought to downplay, the public response to the Soviet launch of Sputnik.
 In an effort to prevent similar technological surprises by the Soviets, Eisenhower authorized the creation in 1958 of the Defense Advanced Research Projects Agency (DARPA) to develop advanced military technologies.

 Space programs such as the Explorer satellite were proposed by the Army Ballistic Missile Agency (ABMA), but Eisenhower, seeking to avoid giving the US space program the militaristic image Americans had of the Soviet program, had rejected Explorer in favor of the Vanguard, but after numerous embarrassing Vanguard failures, was forced to give the go-ahead to the Army's launch.

 Later in 1958, Eisenhower asked Congress to create an agency for civilian control of non-military space activities.
 At the suggestion of Eisenhower's science advisor James R. Killian, the drafted bill called for creation of the new agency out of the National Advisory Committee for Aeronautics.
 The result was the National Aeronautics and Space Act passed in July 1958, which created the National Aeronautics and Space Administration (NASA).
-Eisenhower appointed T. Keith Glennan as NASA's first Administrator, with the last NACA Director Hugh Dryden serving as his Deputy.
+Eisenhower appointed T. Keith Glennan as NASA's first administrator, with the last NACA director Hugh Dryden serving as his deputy.

 NASA as created in the act passed by Congress was substantially stronger than the Eisenhower administration's original proposal.
 NASA took over the space technology research started by DARPA.
 NASA also took over the US crewed space program, Man In Space Soonest, from the Air Force, as Project Mercury.